seanyeo300/FocusNet_ASC/README2.md

 Prepare the Datasets: <br/>

 1. Download the TAU urban acoustic scenes mobile development dataset [here](https://zenodo.org/records/6337421).
-2. Extract the files to your dataset path.
+2. Extract the files to your dataset path

 Prepare the resource and metadata files: <br/>